On this page

 Field set

-Use Controls - Control Group to separate different sections on the same page, for example, a Personal details page could contain name, date of birth, contact details and address in 2 control groups:
+Use Controls - Control Group to separate different sections on the same page, for example, a Personal details page could contain name, date of birth, contact and address details for different people in 2 control groups:

 File upload